tanfonto/storx/README.md

 -   ```of : () s p -> SubjectLike ActionRecord s p```

-creates a private instance of ReplaySubject and returns an Observable and `next` method that takes one of two forms:
+creates a private instance of ReplaySubject and returns an Observable and `next` function that may take one of two forms:

 > -   (Functor s) -> void
 > -   ((key, payload) -> void